Astrofriend's homepage

 3D Printing: Adapter to polar finder telescope to attach a camera 90 degree angled viewer

 Even it's no need to make drawings there are some preparations to do.
 I use the Ultimaker Cura software as a slicer and send the commands to the 3D printer.
-First I setup the material I use when I 3D print, it's PLA, maybe not the best but I have it at home and good to start practicing with 3D printing.
+First I setup the material I use when I 3D print, it's PLA filament, maybe not the best but I have it at home and good to start practicing with 3D printing.
 After that I have to setup the 3D printer too.

 Link to Ultimaker Cura site: